top of page

 My name is Bernardo Cruz

-As an attorney in the El Paso County Attorney’s Office, I am currently serving as El Paso County’s affirmative litigation attorney, where I proactively protect the rights of all El Pasoans through litigation, legislative advocacy, and public education.
+I am currently an attorney at the El Paso County Attorney’s office where I am the only affirmative litigation attorney for local government, a role in which I proactively protect the rights of all El Pasoans through litigation, legislative advocacy, and public education.

 I was born in El Paso and raised in its sister city, Juarez.
-After graduating from Cathedral High School, I obtained a Bachelor’s degree in Business Administration at the University of Texas at El Paso and worked as a banker in downtown El Paso for several years before pursuing my true passion - A public service through the law.
+After graduating from Cathedral High School, I obtained a Bachelor’s degree in Business Administration at the University of Texas at El Paso and worked as a banker in downtown El Paso for several years before pursuing my true passion - serving the public’s interest through the law.
 I obtained my law degree from Seattle University School of Law, a Jesuit law school focused on public interest law and service in 2016.
 Clerking at the Inter-American Court of Human Rights in San Jose, Costa Rica cemented my desire to continue public service through the law.

-After passing the Texas Bar, I returned to El Paso in 2018 to work for the American Civil Liberties Union (ACLU) as an attorney focusing on the constitutional rights of immigrants and border communities.
+After passing the Texas Bar, I returned to El Paso in 2018 to work for the American Civil Liberties Union of Texas (ACLU of Texas) as an attorney focusing on the constitutional rights of immigrants and border communities.
 In this role, I developed and litigated state and federal civil rights cases.
-Beyond the courtroom engaged in public education and advocacy strategies; provided technical assistance on immigration-related issues to coalitions, community partners, and government officials .
+Beyond the courtroom, I engaged in public education and advocacy strategies, and provided my legal expertise to assist local advocates, community partners, and government officials.

 Support Our Cause